|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 A minimum standard of maths, English and communication skills are required to undertake this level of study.

-Students will need to be working, volunteering or on practical placement to be able to show competence in both knowledge and skills.
+You will need to be working, volunteering or on practical placement to be able to show competence in both knowledge and skills.
 An enhanced DBS clearance is an essential requirement of the course.

 Units cover a wide range of areas including dementia awareness, mental health and well-being, supporting individuals with their physical and emotional care, daily living needs and healthcare procedures.